lgatto/TeachingMaterial/vignette.md

 ------------

-> These slides are available under a
+> This vignette available under a
 > [**creative common CC-BY**](http://creativecommons.org/licenses/by/4.0/)
 > license.
 You are free to **share** (copy and redistribute the
 > material in any medium or format) and **adapt** (remix, transform,